crycode-de/ioBroker.canbus/README.md

 In a read script you have to read the `value` from the `buffer` variable.

-At the beginning of the custom read script, `buffer` will be the received/current CAN message data (like in the `.json` state).
+At the beginning of the custom read script, `buffer` will be a copy of the received/current CAN message data (like in the `.json` state).
 `value` will be `undefined` and should be set by the script.

 The content of the `value` variable at the end of the custom read script will be used as new value for the state.